microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

     }
     ```

-- Email - Microsoft Teams allows sending emails to channels, when the user isn't known (part of the tenant or identity isn't known), the identity of sender is shown as email user with details of the email used to send the message.
+- Email - Microsoft Teams allows sending emails to channels.
+When the user isn't known (part of the tenant or identity isn't known), the identity of sender is shown as email user with details of the email used to send the message.
 Following example shows the `from` element for a message sent from an email user

     ```json
     "from": {